apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Alter/ALTER-TABLE-PARTITION.md

 ### Description

-This statement is used to modify a table with an existing partition.
+This statement is used to modify a table with a partition.

 This operation is synchronous, and the return of the command indicates the completion of the execution.